capstone-mgh/capstone-mgh.github.io/ml.md

 We are isolating the effect of annotation shape alone.
 There are clearly other factors at play when determining malignancy which we do not account for in this network:

-- A. Pixelwise intensity in DICOM.
+- Pixelwise intensity in DICOM.
 A key part of diagnosis is the intensity and thresholds at which certain feature appear within a proposal region.
-- B. Location within lung.
+- Location within lung.
 We center the annotation region in a box, which in effect removes any localization information in our input data.
-- C. Covariance between neighboring structures.
+- Covariance between neighboring structures.
 We also do not include information on how many other vesicles or nodules that are nearby, which can be an indication of malignancy as well.
-- D. Out of image context.
+- Out of image context.
 This refers to any other context a radiologist might use, such as a patient’s previous medical history (eg. smoking, genetics, etc.)

 ### Data